IMF calls for 'urgent' action by India amid slowdown

 However, the government has limited space to boost spending to support growth, especially given high debt levels and interest payments, the fund warned

-IMF chief economist Gita Gopinath last week said India's slowdown had "surprised to the downside," and said the fund is set to significantly downgrade its growth estimates for the Indian economy in the World Economic Outlook which will be released next month.
+IMF chief economist Gita Gopinath last week said that India's slowdown had "surprised to the downside", and added that the fund is set to significantly downgrade its growth estimates for the Indian economy in the World Economic Outlook which will be released in January.

 The Reserve Bank of India (RBI) cut the key lending rate five times this year to a nine-year low, but at its last meeting earlier this month defied expectations by keeping policy unchanged.

-The central bank slashed its annual growth forecast to 5 per cent from 6.1 per cent, as consumer demand and manufacturing activity contracts.
+The central bank slashed its annual growth forecast to five per cent from 6.1 per cent, as consumer demand and manufacturing activity contracts.

-Mr Salgado said "the government needs to reinvigorate the reform agenda," including restoring the health of the financial sector in order to "enhance its ability to provide credit to the economy."
+Mr Salgado said that "the government needs to reinvigorate the reform agenda", including restoring the health of the financial sector in order to "enhance its ability to provide credit to the economy".
+AFP